TO CELLAR OR NOT TO CELLAR?

-This endlessly fascinating question is one that has long kept the Chelsea Vintners team occupied.
-As a team we are split, with some of us preferring the bright, fruit-forward freshness that young Champagne is best known for, and others seduced by the more complex, intense flavours that come with long-term cellaring.
+This endlessly fascinating question has long kept the Chelsea Vintners team and our Champagne-loving clients occupied.
+As a team we are split, with some of us preferring the bright, fruit-forward freshness that young Champagne is best known for, and others seduced by the more complex, intense flavours that develop with long-term cellaring.

 A Memorable Tasting

 Whether you prefer an unctuous, aromatic 1959 Dom Perignon or a bright, bubbly Cristal 2002, one thing is for sure …. there is no right or wrong way to enjoy Champagne!
-We think that the immortal and much-quoted words of Champagne legend Mme Lily Bollinger sum things up perfectly “I drink Champagne when I’m happy and when I’m sad.
+We think that the immortal and much-quoted words of Champagne legend Mme Lily Bollinger sum things up perfectly; “I drink Champagne when I’m happy and when I’m sad.
 Sometimes I drink it when I’m alone.
 When I have company I consider it obligatory.
 I trifle with it if I’m not hungry and drink it when I am.
 Otherwise, I never touch it — unless I’m thirsty.”

-Embark on a journey through the sublime world of fine wine with the Chelsea Vintners team.
-Explore our favourite stories, discover our dream wines and gather inspiration for your own collection.
+Embark on a journey through the sublime world of fine wine and rare spirits with the Chelsea Vintners team.
+Explore our favourite stories, discover our dream wines and spirits, and gather inspiration for your own collection.